wesql/wescale/doc/toturial/04-Read-After-Write-Consistency.md

-#
+# Introduction

+When an application writes data to the primary node and subsequently reads it on a read-only node, WeSQL-Scale makes sure that the data that was just written to the primary node can be accessed and read from the read-only node.

-The goal of this tutorial is to explain how to enable the Read-After-Write-Consistency feature in WeSQL-Scale, in order to ensure that after enabling read-write separation, stale data will not be read.
+The goal of this tutorial is to explain how to enable the Read-After-Write-Consistency feature in WeSQL-Scale.

 # Setting through the set command.